FL03/acme/README.md

 Welcome to `acme`!
 This crate focuses on aggregating information from various sources and processing it in a secure, robust, and efficient manner.
 The project is designed to be modular and extensible, allowing for easy integration of new data sources and sinks.

+This crate is one of the first extensions of the `eryon` framework, a Rust-based computational systems designed for high-performance data processing using topology with a hint of music-theory.
+The `acme` crate aims to provide a flexible and powerful platform for building data processing pipelines, leveraging the capabilities of the `eryon` framework.

 ## Features

 - [`engine`](https://docs.rs/acme-engine/latest/acme_engine/): The core engine that orchestrates the data processing pipeline.